-The following example shows the settings in which there exist routers rt1 and rt2 for the local system, there exists the virtual IP address "vip1" on the remote host (hahostA), and the "vip1" is assigned to the physical IP addresses ipaddress1 and ipaddress2.
+The following example shows the settings in which there exist routers rt1 and rt2 for the local system, there exists the virtual IP address "vip1" on the communication target host hahostA, and the "vip1" is assigned to the physical IP addresses ipaddress1 and ipaddress2.
 The host name is assumed to be associated with the IP address in the /etc/hosts file.

+'''

-/opt/FJSVhanet/usr/sbin/hanetobserv create -n hahostA -i vip2 -t ipaddress3,ipaddress4
+/opt/FJSVhanet/usr/sbin/hanetobserv create -n hahostA -i vip1 -t

+rt1+ipaddress1,rt2+ipaddress2

+'''